-Stumbling Upon Happiness By Daniel Gilbert [One of the most important science books that can change your life]
+9. Stumbling Upon Happiness By Daniel Gilbert [One of the most important science book to change your life]

 “We don’t remember our past well so we don’t know if we were happy or not.
 Or how we really felt at a certain moment.
 We don’t know what would make us happy in the future.
 Our feelings and desires change with time.
 What we know is only the now that doesn’t have to be steered to make our future happy for we really don’t know what’s up with that future time.
 We can also incorrectly predict how we feel right now.
 Perceptions are portraits, not photographs, and their form reveals the artist’s hand every bit as much as it reflects the things portrayed.”

-The book narrates how happiness is a subjective experience.
+The book states that happiness is a subjective experience.
 The best person to talk about her happiness is that person and that person only.
 And that we don’t remember our past well enough and we can’t predict our futures.
 We can only live in the present.